kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 A charter operator may organize and operate a Public Charter only in accordance with this part, and subject to the following conditions:

-\(a\) No charter operator shall operate, sell, receive money from any prospective participant for, or offer to sell or otherwise advertise a charter or series of charters until the Office of International Aviation, U.S. Air Carrier Licensing/Special Authorities Division , has accepted a Public Charter prospectus as described in §380.28.
+\(a\) No charter operator shall operate, sell, receive money from any prospective participant for, or offer to sell or otherwise advertise a charter or series of charters until the Office of International Aviation, U.S. Air Carrier Licensing/Special Authorities Division , has accepted a Public Charter prospectus as described in [[Volume 4/D Special regulations/0380 Public charters.md#§380.28   Charter prospectus.|§380.28]].

 \(b\) If within 10 days after the filing the Department notifies the charter operator that it has rejected the prospectus for noncompliance with this part, the prohibitions set forth in paragraph (a) of this section shall continue until the Department advises that it has accepted the prospectus.